California Rental Property Insurance

 Landlord insurance explained

 No. Standard homeowners policies are designed for owner-occupied residences.
-If you rent your property to tenants, your HO policy may deny claims arising during the rental period.
+If you rent your property to tenants, your HO policy may create coverage problems or claim denials for rental-related losses.
 California landlords need a dwelling fire policy (DP1 or DP3) specifically designed for non-owner-occupied rental properties.

-DP1 (Dwelling Fire Form 1) covers named perils only — fire, lightning, and a few others.
-DP3 (Dwelling Fire Form 3) covers all perils except those specifically excluded — including theft, vandalism, water damage, and more.
+DP1 covers named perils only — fire, lightning, and a few others.
+DP3 covers all perils except those specifically excluded — including theft, vandalism, water damage, and more.
 DP3 is significantly broader and costs relatively little more.
 For any California property with meaningful value, we recommend DP3.

-Fair rental value (also called loss of rents) pays you the rental income you lose when a covered loss makes your property uninhabitable during repairs.
+Fair rental value pays you the rental income you lose when a covered loss makes your property uninhabitable during repairs.
 A fire that sidelines your rental for three months means three months of lost income without this coverage.
 California property rebuilds routinely take 12–24 months — we recommend carrying at least 12 months of coverage.

 Standard landlord and homeowners policies exclude or severely limit coverage for short-term rental activity.
-Airbnb's Host Guarantee and Host Protection are not insurance policies and contain significant limitations.
-California short-term rental hosts need a specialized policy or endorsement specifically designed for STR activity.
-We place these.
+Platform-provided host protections should not be treated as a substitute for a properly written insurance policy.
+California short-term rental hosts should review a specialized policy or endorsement designed for STR activity.

-Standard policies generally cover sudden and accidental damage, not intentional tenant destruction.
+Standard policies cover sudden and accidental damage, not intentional tenant destruction.
 A tenant damage endorsement provides broader coverage for malicious tenant acts.
-California's security deposit limits (maximum 2 months' rent for unfurnished units under AB12) mean tenant damage can easily exceed what you can recover from the deposit alone.
+California's security deposit limits mean tenant damage can easily exceed what you can recover from the deposit alone.

 Building ordinance/law coverage pays for the cost to bring your property into compliance with current California building codes when repairing after a covered loss.
-Older California buildings often require seismic upgrades, electrical panel replacements, and energy code compliance when substantially repaired — costs that exceed the basic replacement cost of the damaged components.
-We recommend this coverage on all California rental properties built before 2000.
+Older California buildings often require seismic upgrades, electrical panel replacements, and energy code compliance when substantially repaired.
+This is worth reviewing carefully on older California rental properties, especially when major repairs could trigger code-upgrade requirements.

 Serving All of California